 Currently RHA has 9 sites that will be receiving porch reconstructions in 2023.
 RHA will continue to assess our housing inventory and PNA's for the scattered sites in the portfolio.
 Those that have porches that need major replacement will be added to a list of others for reconstruction each year.
-Capital Projects will be creating another list for the 2024 porch packages.
+Capital Projects will be creating another list for the 2025 porch packages, as well as other site improvements such as driveways, sidewalks, accessible entrances and accessibility upgrades where practicable.

 RHA purchased a property at 1321 Lexington Ave.
 This is adjacent to an RHA property, Lexington Court.
 The property at 1321 Lexington has on older house and garage it that is not worth rehabilitating due to age, condition and number of repairs needed to bring it up to current standards.
 The house was built in 1883 and the garage in 1935 on 1.47 acres that run parallel to the Lexington Court Complex.
-RHA plans to demolish both buildings under abatement and redevelop the site.
-The units developed may be Public Housing units, affordable housing or units designated for homeownership.
+RHA has demolished both buildings under abatement in order to redevelop the site.
+The units developed may be Public Housing units, affordable housing or units designated for homeownership and will include such amenities as storage, maintenance support facilities and resident-supportive services

 RHA currently owns 104 Dr. Samuel McCree Way which is a small piece of vacant land, .08 acres, next to RHA's Bronson Court Townhouses at 90 Dr. Samuel McCree Way.
 Capital Projects will be exploring the possibility of developing that piece of property into additional parking for the complex.
 Currently the parking lot for the complex is very limited in parking and could utilize more spaces for the residents.
 This process will have to incorporate the combining of the individual lots at the site into one deed and contract with an architect to assist with design and any variance applications required to make this happen.
+Parking studies are also anticipated on many of our public housing sites to address shortages, traffic and safety concerns.